 …But one thing is certain – the higher the ISO number, the more grainy your photos will become.

 The most common thought would be to simply always shoot with the lowest ISO setting.
 This would minimize grain in your photos.
-While that is actually true and a great strategy, you have to keep in mind that there will be times when you “need” to raise your ISO.
+But there will be times when you really do “need” to raise your ISO.
 If some unwanted grain comes along with it then so be it!

 An outdoor wedding with plenty of daylight.
 Lots of sun and daylight means I am getting plenty of light through my lens and into the sensor.
 This means I’ll be using fast shutter speeds (to prevent overexposure) and I can and should keep my ISO as low as possible (like ISO 100).
 This will give me the greatest dynamic range, which is the range of tonality in an image.
 It will also produce the best color in the photo.
 It will also virtually be completely free of any grain.

 The photo above: ISO 100, f/4.o, Shutter Speed 1/1600th